lncitador/adonisjs-cqrs/poc.md

   - Develop a function that uses `glob` and `picomatch` to scan the `app/commands/handlers/` directory and find all files ending in `_handler.ts`.
 - **Task 3.2: Implement Registration Logic in `ServiceProvider`:**
   - In the `ServiceProvider`'s `boot` method, call the discovery function.
+  - For each file found, the provider will dynamically import it to access the handler class.
+  - It will then use `reflect-metadata` to read the command associated via the `@CommandHandler` decorator.
-  - For each file found, extract the command name by convention and register in the `CommandBus` the association between the command name and the reference to its module (using a `module expression` or a `module importer`).
+  - Finally, it will register in the `CommandBus` the association between the command's unique ID (also stored in metadata) and a lazy-loading reference to its handler module.

 ##### **Phase 4: Validation with Automated Tests (Japa)**